spice-labs-inc/bigtent/info/files_and_formats.md

 `magic` == `DataFileMagicNumber`

 `previous` contains the most significant 8 bytes of the hash of the previous data file in a particular set of data files.
-This allows for the potential recostruction of Index and Cluster files from a set of data files.
+This allows for the potential reconstruction of Index and Cluster files from a set of data files.

 `depends_on` when Big Tent databases are merged, there is a history kept of the previous data records